 CHRISTCHURCH (?).
 Ballantynes.
 "An overhead mini cable which was spring operated up until they rebuilt their premises in 1974".Posting to soc.culture.new-zealand newsgroup, 22 Nov.
 1997

 CHRISTCHURCH.
 Black, Beattie & Co.
 The Right hand two thirds of Criterion House were originally the premises of the Drapers Black, Beattie and Company.
 This was the first building in New Zealand to be fitted with a pneumatic document carrying system, which connected the shop counters with a central cashier to whom the customer's payments would be dispatched.
 The Cashier would then return the change and receipts to the shop assistants in cartridges that were driven along overhead pipes by compressed air.
 Flickr website with photo of exterior.

 CHRISTCHURCH.
-Bonningtons (chemist), High Street.
-"Bonnington Houses had a Lamson pneumatic cashier machine installed – the first in the Southern hemisphere.
+Bonningtons (chemist), 199 High Street.
+Bonningtons moved there in 1883.
+"Bonnington House had a Lamson pneumatic cashier machine installed – the first in the Southern hemisphere.
 The shop counters were connected by tubes to a central cashier to whom the customers’ payments would be despatched.
 The cashier would then return the change and receipts to the shop assistants in cartridges that were driven along overhead pipes by compressed air."
 Lost Christchurch website